googleapis/mcp-toolbox-sdk-python/DEVELOPER.md

 > those changes reflected immediately without reinstalling the package.

 ## Test
-1. Navigate to the SDK directory:
+1. Navigate to the repo directory if needed:
     ```bash
-    cd genai-toolbox/sdks/langchain
+    cd genai-toolbox-langchain-python
     ```
 1. Install the SDK and test dependencies:
     ```bash